sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ![Random Forest Regression Predicted vs Actual NDVI](01_Figures/predicted_vs_actual_random_forest.png)

 Random Forest Regression performed substantially better than Polynomial Regression, producing a lower MSE and RMSE and a higher R² value of 0.95.
 The predicted/actual scatter plot shows points clustered closely around the 1:1 line, this indicates that the model accurately predicted NDVI across most of the Richmond Park dataset.
 This suggests the relationship between Sentinel-2 bands and NDVI is non-linear and is better captured by a flexible model.
-Random Forest was therefore selected as the best performing model for generating the predicted NDVI maps and testing the model on Epping Forest.

 ### Neural Network Regression